 - Add a

-.gitignorealready covers.env*, credential files, and any local cache the agent might wander into. - Configure a pre-commit hook (e.g.
+.gitignorealready covers.env*, credential files, and any local cache the agent might wander into. - Install a

 Step by step

-CLAUDE.md/AGENTS.md: never commit secrets, never amend published commits, never commit tomain, nevergit push --force. - Use a “review then commit” flow: have the agent stage files and write the message, then you run
+CLAUDE.md/AGENTS.md: never commit secrets, never amend published commits, never commit tomain, nevergit push --force.
+Phrase them as imperatives the agent reads literally. - Use a review-then-commit flow.
+Have the agent stage files and draft the message, then you run

-git diff --cachedbefore pressing enter. - Have the agent propose the commit message in conventional-commit form (
+git diff --cachedbefore pressing enter. - Ask for conventional-commit form (

-feat:,fix:,chore:), but you finalize it - subject lines drift fastest. - Cap commit size in your rules (“one logical change per commit, max ~200 changed lines”).
+feat:,fix:,chore:), but you finalize the subject line.
+Subject lines drift fastest across sessions. - Cap commit size in your rules: one logical change per commit, max ~200 changed lines.
 Big AI commits are where review fatigue silently fails.

 git log -1 --statand confirm the file list matches what you expected.
-Surprise files = roll back withgit reset HEAD~1.
+Surprise files mean roll back withgit reset HEAD~1.

 Commit message template for agents